Quiniluban Group

 The Quiniluban Group is a group of islands in Palawan Province of the Philippines situated between the islands of Palawan and Panay in the Sulu Sea.
 The group is the northernmost in the Cuyo Archipelago, consisting of several islands and rocks.
 The easternmost of which is a circular group of islands surrounded by reef about 6 nmi in diameter.
 The largest of the circular group is Quiniluban Island.
 The island group also includes the upscale resort island of Pamican located about 5.6 nmi southwest of the circular group, and Manamoc Island located 3.0 nmi further southwest of Pamilacan.

 These mostly hilly islands are of limestone formation, have no permanent streams, and very little wood, but are covered with tall grass.
-Most of its inhabitants live along the coast, and there is some cultivation on the larger islands.
+Most of the inhabitants live along the coast, and there is some cultivation on the larger islands.

-The island group is under the jurisdiction of the Municipality of Agutaya, Palawan with its town center located 16 to 18 nmi southeast of the Quiniluban Island Group on Agutaya Island, depending on the location.
+The island group is under the jurisdiction of the Municipality of Agutaya, Palawan, with its town center located 16 to 18 nmi southeast of the Quiniluban Island Group on Agutaya Island, depending on the location.